 Q #1: How to custom sources in this version of Kodi to get unofficial addons?

-A: If you are in a perception that this is not a official Kodi build then you are, kinda, right.
-Officially kodi is available in a .deb file for iOS users.
+A: If you are in a perception that this is not an official Kodi build then you are, kind of, right.
+Officially code is available in a .deb file for iOS users.
 This is a converted file which is converted from .deb to .ipa

 Other than that, it’s 100% original.
-Many people are having problems with the look of Kodi in their iPhone.
-Actually Kodi has a different theme for Touch-enabled devices as compared to tv and PC.
-What you have to do is Click the Wrench button in bottom left corner in Kodi, Go to Appearance and change the theme back to “Confluence”
+Many people are having problems with the look of Kodi on their iPhone.
+Kodi has a different theme for Touch-enabled devices as compared to tv and PC.
+What you have to do is Click the Wrench button in bottom left corner in Kodi, Go to Appearance and change the theme back to “Confluence.”

 This will give you classic Kodi-look that you guys are missing.